 By-Laws of Monticello Township Cemetery

-Columbarium space - $500 with a $33.00 deed fee and there is room for 2 burials in each space.
+Columbarium space - $500 (In Township) plus current recording fee / $1000 (Out of Township) plus current recording fee.
+There is room for 2 interments in each space.
 Family is responsible for cost of engraving names and dates on the door to their columbarium space and must use Adams Memorials in Charleston at 1-800-252-6547.

 With the city cemetery (east of swimming pool today) filling up, the Monticello cemetery association was formed on July 2, 1873.This association agreed to purchase 20 acres at $50 per acre from W.E.
 Lodge which is on the far east side of the current cemetery.

-His idea was to make the cemetery as park like as possible which would explain the random burials and winding roads unlike the paralell rows seen today which is common in most cemeteries to allow for modern maintenace equipment as well as allow for getting the most lots into a given section.
+His idea was to make the cemetery as park like as possible (which would explain the random burials and winding roads) unlike the parallel rows now commonly seen in most cemeteries (to allow for modern maintenace equipment as well as allow for getting the most lots into a given section).

-The origianal township cemetery as talked about above is located at 916 E. 1730 N. between Illinois 105 and Valentine park and between camp creek and 916 E.
+The original Township Cemetery described above is located at 916 E. 1730 N. between Illinois 105 and Valentine park and between camp creek and 916 E.

-The next land purchase didnt come until 1999 when 17 acres was purchased from John Dighton and is located directly south of the main cemetery with its entrance at 1720 N. State.
-5 acres have been developed for burials while the other 12 acres are being farmed until it is needed.
+The next land purchase didn't come until 1999 when 17 acres was purchased from John Dighton and is located directly south of the main cemetery with its entrance at 1720 N. State.
+5 acres have been developed for burials while the other 12 acres are being farmed until needed.

-A columbarium was erected in this cemetery to give the public an option for burial and save space for the cemetery as this above ground columbarium is for cremated remains and will hold 96 burials and only takes up the space of 2 traditional burial lots.
+A columbarium was erected in this cemetery to give the public an option for burial and to save space for the cemetery.
+This above ground columbarium is for cremated remains and will hold 96 burials and only takes up the space of 2 traditional burial lots.